-After submitting your podcast, you'll receive an email from iTunes saying they received your submission.
+After submitting your podcast, you'll receive an email from Apple Podcasts saying they received your submission.
 You'll receive another email once it's approved.

 Updating your podcast

 Once you successfully set up your podcast, each blog post with an Audio Block added to this Blog Page will publish as an episode.
-If a post has more than one Audio Block, the first Audio Block will appear as an episode in iTunes.
+If a post has more than one Audio Block, the first Audio Block will appear as an episode in Apple Podcasts.

 Apple Podcasts refreshes podcasts about once every 24 hours, so this is normally how long updates to the feed will take.